Arunima-Paul/PowerBI_Indian_EV-Market_Analysis/README.md

 2. By focusing on states with high EV penetration, starting with premium segments and gradually expanding to mass markets, they can establish a strong foothold in India.
    Starting manufacturing in Gujarat and partnering with the right brand ambassador will further enhance the chances of success.
-3.The road ahead is electric and AtliQ Motors is well-positioned to be a significant player in India's EV journey.
+3. The road ahead is electric and AtliQ Motors is well-positioned to be a significant player in India's EV journey.

 --End of the Analysis--